By Terry Noel

 As a patriotic and concerned citizen, I am deeply concerned about the lack of uniformity of the Royal Grenada Police Force vehicles.
-In fact, it is common practice that professional law enforcement departments adopt a standard by which their vehicles must be identified — which is usually by the color and pattern in which the vehicles are painted along with the crest of the institution it represents.
+In fact, it is common practice that professional law enforcement departments adopt a standard by which their vehicles must be identified — which is usually by the colour and pattern in which the vehicles are painted along with the crest of the institution it represents.
 However, in Grenada anything goes and apparently there is no standardized mechanism by which the RGPF vehicles are identified.
-In fact, vehicles with different colors are used to do police work, which is highly unprofessional and confusing, especially to visitors who are accustomed to organized police departments.
+In fact, vehicles with different colours are used to do police work, which is highly unprofessional and confusing, especially to visitors who are accustomed to organized police departments.
 In fact, we are lucky that our police officers are not inclined to criminal activities like in some countries — where the vehicles are unidentifiable, corrupt police officers can abuse the system and commit criminal offences.
 Worse yet, criminals can also easily use vehicles and disguise themselves pretending to be police officers to commit crime, since the police vehicles can be easily misrepresented.

 Indeed, one has to consider exceptions where unmarked vehicles will be used from time to time by the RGPF for special covert operations, which is understandable — but for the majority of the vehicles within its arsenal there must be some kind of uniformity.
 A few orange strips on a few police cars or the word police written on a white van are not enough to enhance the RGPF’s image and professionalism.
 Interestingly though, it appears as though that the RGPF is comfortable with the idea of being undetected or disguised, which shouldn’t be the case except for certain situations.
 Generally, it must be visible to the public, which in itself is a deterrent to crime.
 However, in addition, different branches of the RGPF such as the SSU and RRU can adopt a different design for its vehicles, but then again that section of the RGPF must have its own standardized design for the vehicles assigned to that particular branch.
-For example, in Barbados the SSU uses a dark-blue color vehicle, but the crest of the Royal Barbados Police Force (RBPF) along with the fluorescent yellow strips can be visibly seen on the vehicle.
+For example, in Barbados the SSU uses a dark-blue colour vehicle, but the crest of the Royal Barbados Police Force (RBPF) along with the fluorescent yellow strips can be visibly seen on the vehicle.

 Once we are seriously pursuing tourism and expect more and more tourists to visit our shores, then we ought to take these issues very seriously, especially as the world continues to become more and more dangerous with growing terrorism and extremism on a global scale.
 In fact, some economists argue that before any investor decides to invest in any country, their first priority isn’t necessarily the profits that they can accumulate, although that too is important, but rather the safety and security for their family and businesses.
 That fact is sometimes overlooked by us.
 The national security of any country is of vital importance and deserves adequate attention.
-With persons from our neighboring countries involved in terrorist activities by traveling to Middle Eastern countries to partake in extremism by fighting alongside ISIL, there are even more reasons why we should operate on a more professional level.
+With persons from our neighbouring countries involved in terrorist activities by travelling to Middle Eastern countries to partake in extremism by fighting alongside ISIL, there are even more reasons why we should operate on a more professional level.
 Potential investors and tourists alike can easily be targeted and be at risk.
 We can be viewed as disorganized and a soft target, which can eventually have serious implications for our citizens, business community and tourist industry.
 In fact, already the US military is voicing its concern about the involvement of Caribbean nationals in fighting for ISIL in Syria and Iraq and who are returning to the Caribbean.
 It is important to note that the US is one of our major tourist markets, so therefore the ramifications can be devastating and disastrous to the tourist industry, should our tourists suffer any terrorist attack.

 Interestingly, some well-established private security firms on the island exhibit a higher level of professionalism where their vehicles are easily identifiable due to its uniformity.
 Their vehicles are usually well-kept and easily identifiable due to the uniformity.
-The color, design, and the crest of the company are identical and identifiable.
+The colour, design, and the crest of the company are identical and identifiable.
 Credit should be given to those professional security firms for lifting the standard.
 This will no doubt eventually put some pressure on the RGPF to follow suit.

 Likewise, Her Majesty’s Prison Grenada (HMP) is also guilty of the folly and needs some form of cohesion and uniformity with its vehicles.
-Ordinary buses which were designed to carry regular passengers, are used to carry prisoners to and from prison.
+Ordinary buses which were designed to carry regular passengers are used to carry prisoners to and from prison.
 This in itself is a major breach of security, which can have serious negative implications for the country’s national security.
 The HMP needs to ensure that vehicles which were designed for carrying prisoners be used.